 He counted the money efficiently and put it away.
 “Thank you.”
 He said, “Can I do anything else for you this evening?”

 My outing had been purely about needing blood; I wasn’t really in the mood for fun.
 The trip home was quiet and uneventful.
 There were a few others finally heading home after a night out.
-There was also the odd early commuter.
+There was also the odd early commuter and the occasional glimpse of a forgotten ghost.
 Nobody bothered me as I strolled leisurely through the dark streets.

 Once home, it wasn’t long before I was in bed.
 Immediately after feeding I felt almost warm and full for a change, a big improvement over the usual gnawing hunger I dealt with in between outings.
 I had a hot bath which heightened the warm feelings and climbed into my big, four poster king-size bed with its light blue duvet cover.
 For a basement my bedroom was surprisingly cosy.
 I had a nice cream carpet with a big sky blue rug.
 My furniture was all wood painted in shades of white and light grey, reminding me of beaches and the ocean.
 I liked to add modern twists to traditional items; it showed how the world was constantly changing.